 Warning, this blog contains lots of information about feet and toenails and preventing lost toenails when running.
 If you get the ick factor when discussing toenails and feet, look away now!
-The picture is a downloaded stock photo – we won’t subject you to pictures of our feet!
+The pictures are stock photos – we won’t subject you to pictures of our feet!

 Some of you will identify with this – the lost toenail.
 It’s an issue that many a runner has suffered with.
 From wearing the wrong trainers to stubbing your toe on a rock, there are plenty of occasions, as runners, when we are faced with the prospect of losing a toenail – usually the big one.
 So, what is the secret to preventing lost toenails when running?